 I write this piece in the past tense.
 The bistro was closed in recent years, and during our last passage in 2017, it was still the case.
 What once was the beating heart of the village, lies neglected and became the symbol of the melancholy with which the French struggle these days.

-I’m wondering whether a candidate as Macron, who likes to perform in exciting young cities like Toulouse, can guide these small dormant communities into the 21st century.
+I’m wondering whether a candidate as Macron, who likes to perform in exciting young cities like Toulouse in the South of France, can guide these small dormant communities into the 21st century.

 This story was published earlier on Medium in the publication Carnet de Voyage.